Paizo Top Nav Branding

 Background(Apologies.):

-Darnak, along with his sister Jelad, was born and raised in Janderhoff.
+Darnak Deepstone, along with his sister Jelad, was born and raised in Janderhoff.
 His mother, Ingra, is an accomplished herbalist.
 His father, Dolgrin, is an expert smithy.
-Now his father is far different sort from other dwarfs.
+Now his father is a far different sort from other dwarfs.
 Apart from being a smithy, he is also known for his strange fighting style.
-He is far more subdued than your typical dwarf.
-Never really says a whole lot unless something needs to be said.
+Which has a lot to do with how subdued he is which is unlike your typical dwarf.
+He never really says a whole lot unless something needs to be said.
 Keeps to himself mostly and just does what he needs to do to take care of his family.
-That is....until he became the The Ultimate Tavern Brawler of Janderhoff.
+That is... until he became the The Ultimate Tavern Brawler of Janderhoff.

-Now because of such a title, Darnak had it rough growing up.
-There were those who figured, that since Darnak's father was such a good fighter, maybe Darnak was too.
-Unfortunately for him, he wasn't quite the fighter his dad was.
+Now because of said moniker, Darnak had a tough time growing up.
+There were those who figured that since Darnak's father was such a good fighter then maybe Darnak was too.
+Unfortunately for him, he could not live up to the standards set by his dad.
 By any means.
-So, poor Darnak, was accosted quite a bit growing up.
-Now Darnak actually won most of the fights, not all of them but the majority of them, but not without cost.
+So poor Darnak was accosted quite a bit growing up.
+Now the younger Deepstone actually won most of the fights he found himself involved in.
+Not all of them, mind you, but the majority of them.
+And not without cost.
 He'd always come home with a new source of pain.
 Mostly his face.
 They always seem to like beating on his face.

-One thing Darnak took from this experience, is that he would use it to fuel his fire within him for the rest of his life.
-When the time came for him to compete in the tournament, he'd remember.
+One thing Darnak took from this experience is that he would use it to fuel the fire within him for the rest of his life.
+When the time came for him to compete in the tournament, he'd remember and he'd be ready.

-Darnak went to all the fights.
-He watched all his father's fights, but never truly paid attention.
-When his father retired, he knew it was his time.
-His was ready to step in and take over where his father left off.
-Confident and cocky, he was ready.
-It would be five years because of age requirement before Darnak could step in, but when the time came, he would be ready.
+Now Darnak went to all the fights but stupidly never paid any real attention.
+And when his father retired, he knew it was soon to be his time.
+He was going to be ready to step in and take over where his father left off.
+Confident and cocky, he couldn't wait.
+It would be five years before Darnak could officially step in but when the time finally came, he would be ready.

 With all the talk, Morgrym was licking his chops ready to face the new Deepstone.
 He vowed to not lose to another one.
 To this day, he still seethes at the thought of not being able to beat the elder Deepstone.
 He couldn't wait to teach this young fool a lesson in pain.
 Severe pain